akaita/easylauncher-gradle-plugin/README.md

 # Easylauncher gradle plugin for Android

-This gradle plugin will add a different ribbon to each of your (debuggable) Android app variants.
-You can of course configure it as you will, overlay your own images, ...
+Modify the launcher icon of each of your app-variants using simple gradle rules.
+Add ribbons of any color, overlay your own images, change the colors of the icon, ...

 ![](icons/ic_launcher_debug.png) ![](icons/ic_launcher_custom.png) ![](icons/ic_launcher_beta.png) ![](icons/ic_launcher_grayscale.png)